Parenting After Separation is for parents who:

 - you can do the course before you make your Provincial Court application and then give the registry your Certificate of Attendance.

 You don't need to turn up in person for the class.
-You can do it online if you prefer.
+You can register for the online class if you prefer.
 The online course is also available in simplified Chinese and Punjabi.

 Places in BC where you have to go to a Parenting After Separation class